Virgin Megastores: Ownership

 Like many of Branson's Virgin brands, Virgin Megastores is not wholly owned by the Virgin Group.
 During the early to mid-2000s Virgin Group decided to sell off most of its Virgin Megastores to various companies, including the Lagardere Group.
 By 2001 the Virgin Megastores worldwide were split between the Virgin Group and the Lagardère Group.
 The Virgin Group kept the United Kingdom, Ireland, United States and Japan outlets while the Lagardère Group obtained the shops in France and travel retail locations globally including Australia, China, United Arab Emirates, Qatar, Greece, Italy, Egypt, Lebanon and Jordan.

 Virgin Megastores in the Middle East currently trades as V Star Multimedia LLC.
 Culture Convenience Club owns what was Virgin Megastores Japan, which have since been rebranded as Tsutaya.
 The Australian Virgin Megastores and Virgin at Myer concept stores were operated by Brazin Limited.
 (Sanity Entertainment after 2009) until all were closed in 2010; Brazin also ran local HMV outlets, in addition to their own Sanity brand.
 In December 2007 Butler Capital Partners announced their intention to mount a majority takeover of the French arm of Virgin from Lagardère.
 This deal was finalised in February 2008.

 In 2007 the real estate company Related Companies and Vornado Realty Trust acquired Virgin Megastores North America.
 Related and Vornado were the landlords for the two most profitable stores in the United States and those stores were profitable because they had long-term leases in which rents were locked in at an extremely low rate.
 Both real estate companies wanted to break the leases and replace Virgin with new tenants that were willing to pay the then current higher rental rates that would make an entertainment retail business unprofitable.
 They have since decided to close all the American stores.

 Store experience

 Product range

 Virgin shops have a wide selection of CDs, games, books, DVDs, vinyl records, magazines, portable media players, accessories and additional products such as calendars, board games and Virgin branded items.
 Larger stores also stock electronic equipment and computer peripherals.
-Note that not all of these product categories are stocked by all Virgin shops, though the larger stores do generally stock the full product range.
+Not all of these product categories are stocked by all Virgin shops, though the larger stores do generally stock the full product range.

 In 2003, all US Stores increased their focus on multiple fashion categories spanning Pop culture, Street, Urban, Movie & TV to complement the music, DVD and video games offers.
 Virgin Mobile products can also be found in separately run Virgin Mobile Concessions within most Virgin Megastores.
 Some shops also house cafes or coffee shops run by external companies.